dadihemasri/Javascript-DSA-challenge/README.md

 ### Overview 📜
 In the Day 2 project, I extended my coding practice by creating a Calorie Counter application.
 The purpose of this project is to apply and reinforce fundamental programming concepts in JavaScript while building a dynamic and interactive Calorie Counter.
 Throughout this project, I will be working with a variety of concepts, including:
-# Calorie Counter Project

-## Overview

-The Calorie Counter project is designed to provide a hands-on learning experience in JavaScript, focusing on key concepts to build an interactive web application.
-The project aims to ensure a thorough understanding and practical application of the following JavaScript concepts:

 ### 1. User Input Validation
 **Purpose:** Ensure valid user input.
 **Key Concepts:**
 - Regular Expressions
 - Input Sanitization

 ### 2. Dynamic Interface Update
 **Purpose:** Provide real-time feedback to users.
 **Key Concepts:**
 - DOM Manipulation
 - Template Literals

 ### 3. Event Handling
 **Purpose:** Respond to user interactions.
 **Key Concepts:**
 - addEventListener()
 - Event Object

 ### 4. Calculations and Logic
 **Purpose:** Derive meaningful results from user input.
 **Key Concepts:**
 - Mathematical Operations
 - Conditional Statements

 ### 5. Clearing Form and Resetting State
 **Purpose:** Allow users to start fresh.
 **Key Concepts:**
 - Reset Function
 - Class Manipulation

 ### 6. Interactive Web Application
 **Purpose:** Develop a user-friendly application.
 **Key Concepts:**
 - CSS Styling
 - User Feedback

 ### 7. Practical Application of JavaScript Concepts
 **Purpose:** Apply fundamental JavaScript concepts.
 **Key Concepts:**
 - Arrays
 - Strings